reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 Go through the code again and trace in your mind what happens in each line of code.
 Then run the application and see what happens!

-Every time we run the program, it should now print out the Rock, Paper, or Scissor shapes that each of the robots has chosen and then print out the name of winner or "Draw!" if there was no winner.
+Every time we run the program, it should now print out the Rock, Paper, or Scissor shapes that each of the robots has chosen and then print out the name of the winner or "Draw!" if there was no winner.

 **We have built a robot arena!**